The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Conclusions and Discussion

 \section{Conclusions and Discussion}

 We have presented our methodology for constructing the \catname\; catalogue, a dataset consisting of multiple classes of simulated transients and their host galaxies.
-The final catalogue includes 5 million light curves for 10 distinct classes of supernovae and 3 additional transient classes, as well as the observed and derived properties of their host galaxies and realistic offsets between the galaxy and transient positions.
+The final catalogue includes 5 million light curves for 10 distinct classes of supernovae and 3 additional transient classes, as well as the observed and derived properties of their host galaxies and physically-motivated offsets between the galaxy and transient positions.
 The cadence of these simulated light curves is class-specific in order to resolve rapidly-evolving features while limiting total data volumes.
 This catalogue significantly advances the framework for simulating the time-domain sky initially constructed for PLAsTiCC, which included minimal host-galaxy information.

 This catalogue can be used for a broad range of scientific studies.
 First, teams developing transient classification algorithms for upcoming surveys can test the value of large samples of realistic host information.
 This added contextual information may help classify transients earlier in their light curves, facilitating rapid follow-up of interesting objects.
 Host information can also increase the precision of classifications, of particular value for collecting large uncontaminated samples of Type~Ia supernovae for precision dark energy measurements.
-However, users should take caution when training classifiers on this catalogue, as overconfidence in the correlations represented within could limit classifiers from finding transients in hosts that violate conventional wisdom.
+However, users should take caution when training classifiers on this catalogue, as overconfidence in the correlations represented therein could limit classifiers from finding transients in hosts not described by extant samples.
 We have not attempted to include any anomalies in the catalogue to mitigate this problem.
 Additionally, this catalogue is missing some known transient classes, and does not include any mock new classes of transients.
-A strong classifier should be able to flag a totally unknown class of event in an upcoming survey.
+Classifier trained for anomaly detection should be able to flag a totally unknown class of event in an upcoming survey, and this will be an important aspect of upcoming surveys.

 Beyond classification, this catalogue can be used to forecast future population-level studies of transients -- e.g., for progenitor studies or cosmological applications -- using upcoming survey data.
 Besides the LSST-specific passbands, the catalogue is not tailored to fit the observational limitations of any particular survey.
 With empirically-derived transient rates extrapolated to $z\;=\;3$ and host galaxy magnitudes as faint as $r\;=\;28$, users can post-process the catalogue to reflect the expected footprint, depth, and observational biases of planned surveys.
 The catalogue can then be used to generate a proof-of-concept for science ideas, forecast results, estimate expected biases, and test new methods to mitigate them.